Just a quick question, I've been doing Manual entries for years and was told there was a legal requirement. But are

 Re: Just a quick question, I've been doing Manual entries for years and was told there was a legal requirement.
 But are

-I was on for Pirelli and whilst at an event your card was out, but when you put it back in we had to account for everything we had done since the card was removed, it's the law now since last year.morrapp10 wrote: ↑Sat Apr 29, 2023 2:32 pm At Stobart we are told to do manual entries To account for the time of driving into the yard, picking up your keys and paperwork and at the end of the end of the day the time it takes a hand in paperwork, keys and leave the yard
+morrapp10 wrote: Sat Apr 29, 2023 2:32 pm At Stobart we are told to do manual entries To account for the time of driving into the yard, picking up your keys and paperwork and at the end of the end of the day the time it takes a hand in paperwork, keys and leave the yard

 What I do is I start at 7 AM so I put my card in darling at 7.05 usually so I do a manual entry for other work between 7 and 705 then at the end of the day i take my card out then I just manual entry other work Until the time I clock out in the office that's the right way to do it match The Times up with the office